-As well as lectures, you will also have material online on our virtual learning environment.
-So, no matter where you are, you can access useful materials to help you on the course from podcasts to readings.
-You are also encouraged to interact with other students and tutors on online discussion forums in between teaching.
+Learning materials including online lectures are all uploaded monthly onto our virtual learning environment for you to peruse at your own pace.
+So, no matter where you are, you can access useful materials to help you on the course, from podcasts to readings.
+You are also encouraged to interact with other students and tutors on online discussion boards and peer action learning sets (study groups) in between teaching.

 Bucks offers flexible learning, allowing you to study alongside employment and fit your lifestyle whether you are training to build your skills in your current role or change your career path.
 We offer optional monthly weekend workshops to support your learning.
 You may also undertake the course fully via distance learning.

 The full MSc Applied Psychology takes three years to complete, and can dedicate the last year to your dissertation, however you can choose to study over two years.
 There is also the choice of completing the Postgraduate Certificate or Postgraduate Diploma that does not involve completing a dissertation project.
 The Postgraduate Certificate runs from October to May and is a popular option with students who would like to gain the fundamentals of positive psychology and what makes life most worth living, without committing to the full master’s programme.

 16-17 Jan 2021 – Missenden Abbey*